-Generally, to the extent vested, each stock option is exercisable during the term of the option while the grantee is employed by us and for a period of three months thereafter, unless such termination is upon death or disability, in which case the grantee may continue to exercise the option for a period of 12 months, or for cause, in which case the option terminates immediately.
-Vesting of stock options is also subject to acceleration in some certain circumstances in connection with a change-in-control as described below in "Employment Agreements and Potential Payments upon Termination or Change-in-Control."
+The Corporation grants long-term equity incentive awards in the form of restricted stock units (RSUs) to executives as part of the total compensation package.
+RSU issuances were adopted under the 2022 Equity Incentive Plan in place of stock options which has been issued previously.
+Generally, RSU awards made as a part of long-term equity incentive vest quarterly over a three-year period and are converted to shares of common stock at the date of vesting.
+Prior to the 2022 Equity Incentive Plan, long-term equity incentive awards were granted in the form of stock options, exercisable to the extent vested, during the term of the option while the grantee is employed by us and for a period of three months thereafter, unless such termination is upon death or disability, in which case the grantee may continue to exercise the option for a period of 12 months, or for cause, in which case the option terminates immediately.
+Vesting of RSUs and stock options is also subject to acceleration in some certain circumstances in connection with a change-incontrol as described below in "Employment Agreements and Potential Payments upon Termination or Change-in-Control."
+During 2022 Dr. Gozani received a long-term equity incentive grant of 61,029 RSUs and Mr. Higgins received a long-term equity incentive grant of 47,794 RSUs.
+In 2021, there were no long-term incentive compensation grants made to the Corporation's executive officers.